 However, some signs hint at the presence of local populations in the area already from the Neolithic era.
 Want to learn more?

-All you have to do is visit the Archaeological Museum of Chania, and you will find answers to all your queries.
-The museum, although relatively small, has a rich collection of Minoan and Roman artifacts from the nearby area.
+All you have to do is visit the new Archaeological Museum of Chania, and you will find answers to all your queries.
+The museum has a rich collection of Minoan and Roman artifacts from the nearby area.

-Keep in mind that the museum temporarily closed in 2020 and relocated to a new building in Halepa in June 2021.
-If you can, do not miss the chance to be one of the first visitors in the new sight.
+The museum has been recently relocated to a new building in Halepa.
+If you can, do not miss the chance to be one of the first visitors to the new site.

 Maritime Museum of Crete